 I’m SO excited to finally be sharing a recap of our whirlwind Italy trip!
 I hope this trip shows you that having limited vacation days is no excuse not to travel!
 Michael and I originally booked a much longer trip (12 days to be exact), but because of my limited number of vacation days, we had to cut our trip short.
 We left DC on a Wednesday afternoon (connected through JFK) and landed in Venice at 11 AM on Thursday morning.
 We spent Thursday, Friday, Saturday, and Sunday in Italy.
 We left Rome and flew back to DC (through Detroit) on Monday morning.
 I only took 3 vacation days (Thursday, Friday, Monday)!
 So lack of vacation days is no longer an excuse for YOU not to go!

 Since we were short on time, we decided to tag along with our friends Louise and Steven who live in Italy for a four day food tour in Italy!
 You’ll see that we were able to do so many cities in such a short amount of time because all of the cities are very close to one another.
+So if you’re currently planning a trip to Italy, doing some research into towns such as Mogliano Veneto Italy and finding out how close one place is from another could help make your holiday run a lot smoother and less stressful.
 Let’s jump right in!

 Four Day Food Tour Italy

 Day 1 // Prosecco Road & Sacile